Main usage of Novae¶

 slide_name_key

-argument, which is optionnal and used to display the name of each slide (slide_name_key
+argument, which is optional and used to display the name of each slide (slide_name_key

 should be a column name ofadata.obs